The Secret Diary of Desmond Pfeiffer: Ratings

 The first episode of the series aired on October 5, 1998, ranking 116th out of 125 television programs for that week.
-Desmond Pfeiffer was removed from UPN's schedule on October 24, and after airing one episode two days after being removed from UPN's lineup, was cancelled, thus hastening the demise of UPN president Dean Valentine.
+Desmond Pfeiffer was removed from UPN's schedule on October 24, and after airing one episode two days after being removed from UPN's lineup, was cancelled, thus hastening the demise of UPN president Dean Valentine's career.

 Reception

 David Hofstede rated the show one of the "100 Dumbest Events in Television History", but pointed out that despite the protests, the show did not portray slaves and did not employ racial humor.
 Instead, it was intended as a critique of Bill Clinton and the Monica Lewinsky scandal, with the sexual world of the Oval Office played for laughs.
-Hofstede considered the sexual humor juvenile, but found the racially sensitive backlash even "dumber".
+Hofstede considered the sexual humor juvenile, but found the racially sensitive backlash even "dumber."

 It was ranked #5 on Entertainment Weekly's Top 50 TV Bombs.

 In popular culture

-The series was alluded to multiple times in the unaired pilot episode of Clerks: The Animated Series, "Leonardo Leonardo Returns and Dante Has an Important Decision to Make", which featured Dante and Randal drawing inspiration from a nonexistent episode of The Secret Diary of Desmond Pfeiffer, which Randal describes as "classic Pfeiffer".
-In the also-unaired third episode, "Leonardo Is Caught in the Grip of an Outbreak of Randal's Imagination and Patrick Swayze Either Does or Doesn't Work in the New Pet Store", Dante and Randal are seen at the drive-thru for Desmond Pfeiffer's Civil War Burgers, a fictional fast-food restaurant.
+The series was alluded to in the unaired pilot episode of Clerks: The Animated Series, "Leonardo Leonardo Returns and Dante Has an Important Decision to Make," which featured Dante and Randal encountering a Haunted Mansion-like ride inspired by The Secret Diary of Desmond Pfeiffer.